Bank of Canada Policy Interest Rate Schedule

 - Wednesday, December 11 (press release)

-The Bank of Canada’s (BoC) latest announcement, made on October 29th, was a policy interest rate cut, lowering the rate to 2.25%.
-This continues the BoC easing cycle, as economic growth shows signs of slowing.
+The Bank of Canada’s (BoC) latest announcement, made on December 10th, was a policy interest rate hold, keeping the rate at 2.25%.

-The Governing Council determined that a reduction in the policy rate, bringing it to 2.25% was the right move with the current economic weakness and inflation expectations.
-The BoC stated that if inflation data and economic activity evolve as predicted, the Governing Council believes the current policy rate will be at the right level to keep inflation close to target and help the economy through this period of adjustment.
-However, if the outlook changes, they are prepared to respond.
+The Governing Council determined that the policy rate is at the right level to keep inflation close to the 2% target and help the economy through this period of adjustment.
+However, uncertainty remains high, and the Bank is prepared to respond if the outlook changes.

 “If inflation and economic activity evolve broadly in line with the October projection, Governing Council sees the current policy rate at about the right level to keep inflation close to 2% while helping the economy through this period of structural adjustment.
-If the outlook changes, we are prepared to respond.
-Governing Council will be assessing incoming data carefully relative to the Bank’s forecast.” – Gov. Tiff Macklem
+If the outlook changes, we are prepared to respond,” stated Gov. Tiff Macklem.
+He emphasized that the Bank is focused on ensuring Canadians maintain “confidence in price stability through this period of global upheaval.”
+By holding the policy rate at 2.25%, the Bank signalled that policy is now set at “about the right level,” reinforcing that further easing is unlikely unless the outlook materially shifts.

-Bond futures markets are now pricing another 9% probability of another 25 basis point (0.25%) rate cut and a 91% probability of a rate hold at the Bank of Canada’s policy rate announcement on December 10.
-By the January 28 policy interest rate announcement, the likelihood of a rate cut will change to a 4% chance of a 25-basis-point (0.25%) cut.
+Bond futures markets are now pricing another 94% probability of a rate hold and a minor 6% probability of a rate cut at the Bank of Canada’s policy rate announcement on January 28.
+By the March 18 policy interest rate announcement, the chance of a 25-basis-point (0.25%) cut will diminish to 2%.

 Should We Expect Rate Increases in 2025?